DanielEmeka2003/DataMapper/README.md

 **Parameter(data_pairs)**: The actually data pairs to outputted, that is the _data's name_ and the _data itself_.
 A user can enter any number of data pairs they wish.

-After calling a series of this function, it is required to call the `save` function to save the data header contents to the file.
+After calling a series of this function, it is required to call the `save` function to save the data header sections to the file.

 Example:
 ```C++